 crowdCaster is an audio broadcasting application, first launched in 2016 as a social enterprise by UK-based Online Radio Broadcasting Limited (“ORB”).
 Substantially redesigned and relaunched in 2019 with its “New Crowdcaster” format, its mission is “Giving People a Voice” through its social broadcasting web-based and mobile applications.
 The platform enables users to record or upload short and long form audio, create communities of listeners with its Crowds function, and host, publish and share podcasts.

-“Giving People a Voice”
+“Giving people a voice”

 ORB was originally formed as StudyVox Limited in 2009 by Kevin Martin, Sara Martin and Iain Rawlinson as a platform to support the needs of young people, especially the student community, through the then early days of social networking.
-Online Radio Broadcasting embraced the mission of “Giving People a Voice” – and fulfilled this through the creation of an online radio studio in Oxfordshire, UK which broadcast a variety of shows for three years to March 2015.
+Online Radio Broadcasting embraced the mission of “Giving People a Voice”, and became focused on online broadcasting in 2012 with the advent of early stage affordable technologies, and fulfilled this mission through the creation of an online radio studio in Oxfordshire, UK which broadcast a variety of shows for three years to March 2015.

-There was a need for the authenticity of voice.
+“There is a need for the authenticity of voice...”

-Individuals, groups, communities and a wide range of organisations want to share their thoughts on subjects of interest, issues of the day and the challenges they face.
-People want to be connected and empowered.
-Online radio is the new powerful communications tool for these individuals and organisations – and Online Radio Broadcasting Limited aims to make the radio experience and truly democratic by giving everyone, wherever they are, the ability to make and listen to short broadcasts on any topic from anywhere in the world.
+There is a need for a return to the authenticity of voice... people of all backgrounds, communities, and a wide range of organisations wish to responsibly share their news, raise awareness of subjects of interest and the issues of the day including the challenges they face, and share their creative talent in an audio format of their choice.
+Online broadcasting is an important communications facility for all these individuals and organisations – and through its crowdCaster platform ORB hopes to support this need by providing everyone, wherever they are, with the ability to responsibly make and listen to broadcasts on any device, on any topic, from anywhere in the world.